 - Obtain the following information (if available): - Location of aircraft (use grid map and easily identifiable landmarks) - Type of aircraft - o Number of souls - Remaining fuel - o Dangerous cargo - Based on information above, establish Emergency Alert Code and establish communications with agencies via 911 requesting an immediate response.
-(See Appendix D) - Activate and establish the EOC.
+(See Appendix D) - •Activate and establish the ECC.
 Set up a Sign In Sheet.
 (See Appendix H) - Radio comms announcement to Channel 1 and 3, to switch to Channel 2. - If applicable, lock terminal doors or manned at one entrance. - Establish communication with Mutual Aid Resources located in Appendix D - Record or assign another individual to record all incident details and times. - Issue a NOTAM to immediately close runway(s) and taxiway(s) to ensure the safety of people, emergency vehicular traffic, and aircraft. - Notify airport staff and FSS that a NOTAM has been issued. - Complete a review of the Severe Weather Checklist, if required, located in Appendix G and relay information to the On-Scene Controller. - Ensure TSB are informed at the earliest reasonable time.
-Request an investigator. - Coordinate with the On-Scene Controller for any heavy equipment requirements. - Coordinate with the RCMP for the establishment of a secure inner and outer perimeter including secure access to the crash site and emergency vehicular routes to and from the airport/hospital. - Ensure the facility and grounds are inspected and AMSCR completed before aircraft operations resume. - Verify with FSS that their processes and procedures are completed in order to initiate a return to operational status after the emergency.
+Request an investigator. - Establish Communications with Penticton Indian Band (PIB), City of Penticton, and Regional District of Okanagan-Similkameen (RDOS).
+(See Appendix D) - Coordinate with the On-Scene Controller for any heavy equipment requirements. - Coordinate with the RCMP for the establishment of a secure inner and outer perimeter including secure access to the crash site and emergency vehicular routes to and from the airport/hospital. - Ensure the facility and grounds are inspected and AMSCR completed before aircraft operations resume. - Verify with FSS that their processes and procedures are completed in order to initiate a return to operational status after the emergency.